 As part of the design, the MBTA sought to retain some of the elements of the former station, including retention and reuse of station elements, consisting of track, viaduct structure.
 The MBTA was also able to save and reuse the copper-clad platform enclosure, including the copper panels, multi-pane windows, and cast stone column enclosures that were so important to the architecture of the former station.

-In October 2010 the MBTA completed the renovation of the Copley Square Green Line Station.
+In October 2010 the MBTA completed the renovation of the Copley Green Line Station.
 The primary intent of the project was to make the station ADA compliant.
 The MBTA felt it was also important to make extensive repairs and perform a full historic preservation of the 1914 Beaux Arts Headhouse located in front of the Boston Public Library.

-Copley Square is one of the most historic areas in Boston consisting of important structures such as the Boston Public Library McKimm building, the Old South Church, Trinity Church, by the renowned architect HH Richardson as well as the historic landscape in front of the Trinity Church.
+Copley Station is one of the most historic areas in Boston consisting of important structures such as the Boston Public Library McKimm building, the Old South Church, Trinity Church, by the renowned architect HH Richardson as well as the historic landscape in front of the Trinity Church.
 The design of the new station emphasizes the beauty of the old and new surrounding structures.
 With the new design the station is accessible for everyone, and also had a look and feel of the historic buildings of the square.

 The head house was originally designed by the Boston architecture firm Fox and Gale and built by the Hecla Winslow firm of Chicago, famous for their iron and bronze work adorning New York City’s Grand Central Station and the Dakota apartments.
 Prior to its restoration, the wrought iron and glass Beaux-Arts style head house had become the victim of decades of deferred maintenance and inappropriate repairs and renovations.
 Since the initial 1915 completion, periodic modernization and rehabilitation efforts have occurred, but through time and neglect, the fine craftsmanship of the structure became obscured by graffiti, thick layers of paint, rust, and less than sympathetic renovations and repairs.
 The last known renovation to the historic head house was in 1959.
 At the time of the Copley Station Accessibility project, the cast iron head house was in a serious state of decline.